 Another fascinating fact is the location of the sacrifice.
 One day the Temple would be built at this exact location, on Mount Moriah (2 Chronicles 3:1).

-Genesis 22:14 is the origin of God’s Name – Yawheh-Yireh (Jehovah Jireh) = the Lord will provide.
-May we remember His name.
+Genesis 22:14 is the origin of another one of God’s Names – Yawheh-Yireh (Jehovah Jireh) = the Lord will provide.
+May we remember His name and promise to provide!

 Beware of false prophets.
 They look like sheep, but it’s only because we look on the outside, superficially.
 A closer look reveals the fact that they do not bear the fruit of the Spirit and their message is not actually the Bible.
 Look closer.
 Listen more attentively.